Joint constraint on the jet structures from the short GRB population and GRB 170817A

-The comparison between the model-predicted distributions with the observational ones are presented in Figures \ref{FigPL}, \ref{FigSG}, and \ref{FigTG}, where the observational data are taken from \cite{Tan2020}.
-By according to the goodness of the fits presented in Table \ref{tab3}, we can exclude the single-Gaussian model, just as found by \cite{Tan2020}, even though the large-angle emission effect is taken into account in this paper.
+Assigning values for parameters $\gamma$, $L_{\rm on}^{*}$, and $\tau$, we generate a number of $10^5$ simulated SGRB samples according to the occurring probability given by Eqs. (\ref{probability}) and (\ref{sgrbr}).
+Then, we can obtain the number distributions of these mocked samples on their redshifts or fluxes and, furthermore, compare these distributions with the observational ones.
+Finally, the value of $\dot{R}_{\rm SGRB}(0)$ is determined by normalizing the mocked distributions by the total number of Swift SGRBs.
+Here, for the Swift SGRBs, we extract their 1-second peak photon fluxes in the $15-150\kev$ energy range from \href{https://swift.gsfc.nasa.gov/results/batgrbcat/index.html}{https://swift.gsfc.nasa.gov/results/batgrbcat/index.html}, up until 2023.
+Meanwhile, for the Fermi SGRBs, their 64 ms peak photon fluxes in the energy band of $50-300 \kev$ have been provided at \href{https://heasarc.gsfc.nasa.gov/W3Browse/fermi/fermigbrst.html}{https://heasarc.gsfc.nasa.gov/W3Browse/fermi/fermigbrst.html}, where the data is updated until 2018.
+In principle, these peak fluxes can be somewhat different from the average ones we used in the model, which is nevertheless not very significant for a short period of $T\sim 1$s for the average ones.
+Furthermore, considering that the difference between the peak and average fluxes can be actually coupled with and then included into the assumed constant value of $T$, we ignored this difference in our calculations for simplicity.
+The best fit of the observational distributions, which is presented in in Figures \ref{FigPL}, \ref{FigSG}, and \ref{FigTG} for the three jet structures, is obtained by minimizing the sum of $\chi^2$ of the redshift and flux distributions.
+Here, we calculate $\chi^2 =\sum_{i=1}^{n} \frac{(O_i - M_i)^2}{M_i} $ with \( O_i \) and \( M_i \) being the observational and simulated SGRB numbers, respectively, in the corresponding redshift or flux bins.
+The priors and posteriors of our simulations are listed in Table \ref{tab3}.
+Finally, as indicated by the KS tests of the best fits, the single-Gaussian model could be relatively disfavored by the peak flux distribution for the Fermi data, even though the large-angle emission effect is taken into account.